Tensor Networks Can Resolve Fermi Surfaces

-In one spatial dimension, physically relevant states of quantum many-body systems with a local and gapped Hamiltonian can be represented efficiently by Matrix-Product States (MPS).
-A natural extension of this construction to higher dimensions was formulated in the form of Projected Entangled-Pair States (PEPS) \cite{PEPSorig} and both ansatzes thank their versatile applicability to an inherent area law of entanglement \cite{arealaw}.
+In one spatial dimension, physically relevant states of quantum many-body systems with a local and gapped Hamiltonian can be represented efficiently by matrix product states (MPS) \cite{MPSorig,reviewTNS}.
+A natural extension of this construction to higher dimensions was formulated in the form of projected entangled-pair states (PEPS) \cite{PEPSorig,PEPSorigorig}.
+Both \textit{Ans\"atze} owe their versatile applicability to an inherent area law of entanglement \cite{arealaworig,arealaw}.
 However, critical systems, with correlations following a power-law decay, can violate this area law in a logarithmic manner.
-Do tensor networks like MPS and PEPS then still represent efficient ansatzes for the relevant states of such critical models?
-In one dimension, this question was already answered in an affirmative way, concluding that even in the thermodynamic limit an arbitrary precision can be obtained by increasing the bond dimension in a controlled manner \cite{1dcrit}.
-In this work, we aim to extend this claim to the two-dimensional case.\\
+Do tensor networks like MPS and PEPS then still represent efficient \textit{Ans\"atze} for the relevant states of such critical models?
+In one dimension, this question was already answered in an affirmative way.
+For gapped and critical models alike, finite-size ground states can be represented faithfully as MPS with a cost that scales polynomially in the system size \cite{1dcrit}.
+In the thermodynamic limit, local quantities can still be obtained efficiently from MPS ground state approximations, even for critical systems.
+The theory of finite-entanglement scaling dictates corrections to local observables that vanish algebraically in the bond dimension \cite{nishino1996numerical,tagliacozzo2008scaling,pollmann2009theory,pirvu,vanhecke2019scaling}.
+Finite-entanglement scaling with PEPS has recently also been explored for two-dimensional critical systems which are described by bosonic conformal field theory \cite{rader2018finite,corboz2018finite,czarnik2019finite,vanhecke2021scaling}.
+Here, we aim to investigate how efficiently we can approximate fermionic critical states, in particular those exhibiting Fermi surfaces.